Innovation Lab for Climate Resilient Cereals (CRCIL)

 Introduction

 CRCIL takes a consortium approach to innovation by bringing together experts from around the world to conduct research activities related to germplasm enhancement.
-Our Germplasm Enhancement Hubs lead Target Product Profiling to identify regional needs for climate resilience.
-They also provide critical regional and institutional knowledge for implementation of projects.
-The Advanced Science Engine is a team of scientists who bring a wealth of expertise across germplasm enhancement activities.
+Our international partners identify and prioritize regional needs for climate resilience.
+They also provide critical regional and institutional knowledge for the implementation of projects.
+Our U.S. partners are scientists who bring a wealth of expertise across germplasm enhancement activities.